 The lower division provides for the introductory economics courses, the tool subjects in business, and for the minimum requirements in the cultural subjects outside of economics and business which are necessary to give breadth and vision.
-The elective in the first year is to provide for students who wish to take a year of foreign language or who elect a science which requires a year's work.
-The elective in the second year may be used for one of the introductory field courses.
-If the elective in either the first or second year is not used for the purposes just mentioned, it must be used for Sociology 1.
-If Sociology 1 is not taken in lower division, Sociology 150 should be taken as one of the 30 credits of electives in upper division.
+The electives also provide for students who wish to take a year of foreign language or who elect a science which requires a year's work.
+An elective in the second year may be used for one of the introductory field courses.